cbashok/njsscan/README.md

 ## CI/CD Integrations

-You can enable njsscan in your CI/CD or DevSecOps pipelines.
+You can enable njsscan in your CI/CD or DevSecOps pipelines. test

 #### Github Action